 DOWNLOAD PRINTABLE REGISTRATION FORMS:

 RSD Family Members: Registration closed.
 Classes full.

-Community Members Click Here
+Community Members Click Here (Registration is closed).

 +Refund Policy: No refunds after the first class; Up until the second class, the enrollment fee may be credited and applied to a future SFA class within the year.
 NO CREDITS OR REFUNDS WILL BE ISSUED AFTER THE SECOND CLASS.